 It took two months for me to get my UK Ancestry Entry Clearance Visa, meaning I could live and work in the UK for 4 years.
 It was remarkably easy to get – filling out a few forms and providing the appropriate documentation.
 The most difficult thing was getting my grandmother’s birth certificate from England.
 Given she had sadly passed away long before I was born, I never knew her and no one had any of her papers.

-So it is here I find myself, on a wild, remote island archipelago in the North Atlantic, currently shrouded in summer sea fog, with a family of my own which now includes genealogical branches into Sweden, Norway and Iraq.
+So it is here I find myself, on a wild, remote island archipelago in the North Atlantic, currently shrouded in a summer sea fog, with a family of my own which now includes genealogical branches into Sweden, Norway and Iraq.

 My children, with dual UK-Canadian nationality, are free to move where they like.
 I wonder if they will return to Canada one day.

 My first job, at the age of 14, was that of a tour guide at the old (by Canadian standards) Intercolonial Railway Museum in my rural village in Cape Breton.
 We had to show guests around the museum, demonstrate our Morse code skills with the telegraph machine and offer them snacks from the tea room – mainly tea and Cape Breton Oatcakes (and slices of defrosted creampies).

 I didn’t bring a recipe for Cape Breton oatcakes with me when I moved back across the pond, but blogger Janine Kennedy, the author of Cooking with Craic, another ex-pat Cape Bretoner living on this side of the pond, did.